Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Jacobian Results

 \section{Jacobian Results}

-We illustrate \eqref{eq:stat_jac_alpha_final}–\eqref{eq:stat_jac_beta_final} on two testbeds.
-First, for the Ornstein–Uhlenbeck process we compute the sensitivity of the stationary variance both by direct differentiation of the analytic expression and via the GFDT, obtaining exact agreement.
-Second, for a nonlinear double-well (quartic) potential we evaluate Jacobians of several observables using (i) GFDT with exact or data-driven score estimates, (ii) high-accuracy quadrature or finite differences as reference, and (iii) a quasi-Gaussian closure as a baseline approximation; we highlight the regimes where non-Gaussian scores are essential for accuracy.
+Before turning to full calibration loops, we first verify that the GFDT correlation formulas~\eqref{eq:stat_jac_alpha_limit}--\eqref{eq:stat_jac_beta_limit} recover correct parameter sensitivities on problems where independent reference values are available.
+We consider two testbeds of increasing complexity.
+First, for the Ornstein--Uhlenbeck (OU) process we compute the sensitivity of the stationary variance with respect to the damping parameter both by direct differentiation of the closed-form variance and via the GFDT, obtaining exact agreement.
+This provides a fully analytic consistency check.
+Second, for a nonlinear double-well (quartic) potential we evaluate Jacobians of several observables---including a discontinuous tail indicator---using (i) GFDT with the exact score, (ii) high-accuracy finite differences as a reference, and (iii) a quasi-Gaussian closure as a baseline approximation.
+The second example highlights the regimes where an accurate, non-Gaussian score is essential.